Welcome!

 I organize a festival.
 If I let you come to mine for free, can I come to yours for free?

-No. This is a community organized festival.
-There around 14 people in the organizing team each year.
-We feel it is simpler that you pay to come to our festival and we pay to come to yours.
+No, sorry.
+This is a community organized festival.
+We feel it is simpler that you pay to come to our festival; we'll pay to come to yours.

 I need/can offer a place to stay – can you help?
 I need somewhere to stay during the festival – are there nice hotels nearby?
 Can I sleep in a tent?